lsst-sqre/ltd-mason/README.rst

    py.test

-To run the full set of tests, the :envvar:`STACK_AFW` environment variable should be set to the path of the installed ``afw`` package in the ``lsstsw/stack`` directory.
-Some tests will be skipped if :envvar:`STACK_AFW` is not set.

 Integration tests
 -----------------

 We have separate integration tests to exercise code that interacts with AWS S3 and ltd-keeper.
-See :file:`integration_tests/README.rst` for instructions on how to run these integration tests.
+See ``integration_tests/README.rst`` for instructions on how to run these integration tests.

 ****